JIuBeP/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Version Changelog:
 ------------------

-v11.0                                                  21.09.2021
+v11.0                                                  29.09.2021
 -----
++Made it easier to access Arthur's PC and fixed possible Patty bug.
++Fixed finding gums after Ming fight and game sound at beachhouse.
 Removed leftover changes to vendors and emails for plus and basic.
 Made Chang not drop his blade and renamed second knife for basic.
 Removed special Heather lines and Hallowbrook cowering from basic.
-Fixed floating junk downtown and gums appearing after Ming fight.
-Made sure player can't leave endgame Skyeline haven via the vents.
 Killed Hannah on reading her diary to avoid duplicate quest logs.
 Fixed revisiting Kamikaze Zen and long silence after a Tommy line.
+Disabled Obfuscating the Protean warform to avoid freeze on exit.
+Made sure player can't leave endgame Skyeline haven via the vents.
 Updated the SDK and game mod launcher loader, thanks to Psycho-A.
-Corrected Mercurio and Arthur bugs and several other minor issues.
+Corrected Mercurio and Arthur dialogs and some other minor issues.
 Fixed over twenty facial animations because of a bad disposition.
-Disabled Obfuscate and Protean warform combi to avoid exit freeze.

 v10.9                                                  16.07.2021
 -----